50 First Dates: Certifications

+Release

+Home media

+50 First Dates was released on DVD and VHS on June 15, 2004.

 Critical reception

-On Rotten Tomatoes 50 First Dates has a score of 45% based on 175 reviews from critics, with an average rating of 5.4/10.
+On Rotten Tomatoes, 50 First Dates has a score of 45% based on 175 reviews from critics, with an average rating of 5.4/10.
 The website's consensus states, "Gross-out humor overwhelms the easy chemistry between Adam Sandler and Drew Barrymore, who bring some energy and yucks to this tale of a girl with short-term memory loss and the guy who tries to get her to love him."
-On Metacritic, the film has a score of 48% based on 38 reviews, indicating "mixed or average reviews".
+On Metacritic, the film has a score of 48% based on 38 reviews, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film a grade A− on scale of A to F.

 Critics who enjoyed the film (such as The New York Times reviewer A. O. Scott) praised the uplifting story while lamenting the seemingly excessive and incongruous amount of crude humor and drug references.
 Roger Ebert gave it three out of four stars, saying "The movie is sort of an experiment for Sandler.
 He reveals the warm side of his personality, and leaves behind the hostility, anger and gross-out humor...
 The movie doesn't have the complexity and depth of Groundhog Day... but as entertainment it's ingratiating and lovable."

-Rex Reed was more negative in his review for The New York Observer, calling the film "stupid, coarse and abysmally unfunny" while singling out offensive humor about brain damage.
+Rex Reed was scathing in his review for The New York Observer, calling the film "stupid, coarse and abysmally unfunny" while singling out offensive humor about brain damage.

-Sandler and Barrymore won the award for Best On-Screen Team at the MTV Movie & TV Awards.
+Sandler and Barrymore won the award for Best On-Screen Team at the 2004 MTV Movie Awards.
 The two actors, who had previously worked together in the film The Wedding Singer, are said to regard 50 First Dates as one of their favorite collaborations as professional "soul mates".

 Depiction of amnesia

+Anterograde amnesia is a condition where one loses the ability to form new memories after damage to the brain.
+Damage to the hippocampus, which is located in the medial temporal lobe of the brain, has been widely associated as a determining factor of the gravity of the condition.